elastic/elastic-otel-dotnet/docs/configure.md

 };

 // Pass the `ElasticOpenTelemetryBuilderOptions` instance to the
-// `ElasticOpenTelemetryBuilder` constructor to configure the distro. await using var session = new ElasticOpenTelemetryBuilder(builderOptions)
+// `ElasticOpenTelemetryBuilder` constructor to configure EDOT .NET. await using var session = new ElasticOpenTelemetryBuilder(builderOptions)
 	.WithTracing(b => b.AddSource("MySource"))
 	.Build();